Signs of labor: Know what to expect

 To tell the difference between Braxton Hicks contractions and the real thing, consider these questions:

 - Are the contractions regular?
 Time your contractions from the beginning of one to the beginning of the next.
-Look for a regular pattern of contractions that get progressively stronger and closer together.
+Look for a regular pattern of contractions that get progressively closer together.
+Active labor contractions generally occur 2 to 5 minutes apart.
 False labor contractions will remain irregular.

 - Do the contractions stop?
 True contractions continue regardless of your activity level or position.
 With false labor, the contractions might stop when you walk, rest or change position.